wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-breakout-room-application-in-javascript-with-vonage-video-api.md

 ![Graph showing application connects participants to breakout rooms](/content/blog/build-a-breakout-room-application-in-javascript-with-vonage-video-api/screenshot-2022-05-18-at-15.15.15.png)

-Then the application connects participants to these breakout rooms’ sessions by letting participants choose a room to join or splitting participants into different rooms automatically, depending on what option the host has selected when creating the breakout rooms.
+Then the application connects participants to these breakout rooms' sessions by letting participants choose a room to join or splitting participants into different rooms automatically, depending on what option the host has selected when creating the breakout rooms.
 (Host can choose between "Assign automatically" and "Let participants choose a room").

 ## Prerequisites